gorealtime/docs/source/index.rst

 .. _getting started:

-What is gorealtime?
+What is spate?
 --------------------

-At it's core, gorealtime is a service that aims to simplify the use of realtime technologies in your applications.
+At it's core, spate is a service that aims to simplify the use of realtime technologies in your applications.

-By removing the need to manage servers, write tons of boilerplate code and then maintain both of these, gorealtime is the easiest way to integrate realtime tech available.
+By removing the need to manage servers, write tons of boilerplate code and then maintain both of these, spate is the easiest way to integrate realtime tech available.

 By consuming our simple HTTP-based API and making use of